 Spruce Eats “Perfect” Blueberry Muffins: a slightly more moist and full-bodied oil-based muffin with a gorgeous sugar crown

-Although The Spruce Eats has several blueberry muffin recipes, I chose the “Perfect” recipe, which happens to be nearly identical to Alton Brown’s recipe except that it adds 1/4 cup of sugar to dust on top.
+Although The Spruce Eats has many a blueberry muffin recipe, I chose the “Perfect” recipe.
+It happens to be nearly identical to Alton Brown’s recipe except that it adds 1/4 cup of sugar to dust on top.
 Like Inspired Taste, this keeps the gorgeous crunchy sugar top even into the second day.
 Even though oil is supposed to help provide more moisture, I found both of the oil-based muffins (this and Inspired Taste) erred on a the side of a slightly drier texture, though this muffin was more moist.
 Here, the slightly grainy crumb did kind of remind me of a cakey cornbread.
-Here again, I loved the cakey texture, though I found the sweet crumb a bit more moist and heavy than Inspired Taste–which was a good thing for most tasters (except for me).
+I loved the cakey texture, though I found the sweet crumb a bit more moist and heavy than Inspired Taste.
+This was a good thing for most tasters (except for me).

-Tasters widely commented that there was a lot (perhaps too much) sugar on top.
+Tasters widely commented that there was a lot of (perhaps too much) sugar on top.
 Most liked the soft, cakey texture (“reminds me of boxed cake”) though others noted the “batter itself is too sweet to be a muffin.”
 The majority of complaints centered around not enough flavor (“taste was a bit flat”) and that the muffin was slightly too sweet.
-To be honest, I would probably default to making the very similar Inspired Taste muffin in the future unless I had cake flour and sour cream to use up.
+To be honest, I would probably default to making the very similar Inspired Taste muffin in the future.

 Jordan Marsh: the famous department store muffin is the quintessential blueberry muffin with a generous amount of blueberries studding a simple vanilla-scented cake